 - Once approved, Community Groups should be documented on the iiif.io website, noting the following information:

 - At least three organizations must be represented in a Community Group at all times.
 Anyone may be part of a Community Group.
 To join, follow the specified channels for the group, which may include adding your name to the group member roster, joining the Slack channel, and following conversation on IIIF-Discuss and group meetings via the IIIF calendar.

-- Community Groups must always have at least one member designated as Chair, and preferably two or at most three.
+- Community Groups must always have at least one member designated as Chair, and preferably two to four.
 Chairs are responsible for promoting continued activity within the group, but have no additional powers or rights than any other participant.

 - The discussions of the Community Group must be transparent and public, with notes made available through the IIIF Google Drive.

 Community Groups can be dissolved if the participants decide that the topic has been fully explored.
 The document describing the group should be updated to state this termination of the group, and otherwise left intact for future reference.

 Technical Specification Groups are the main working vehicle for adding new APIs or making changes to existing specifications within the IIIF Community.
 Technical Specification Groups are typically created to perform specific tasks in a defined realm and timescale, thereby allowing collaborative work to flourish in a structured environment.

 - Technical Specification Groups should emerge naturally from discussions and needs within the community, as discussed on the IIIF-discuss mailing list.
 If the discussion happens offline or in a smaller group, then summaries must be posted to solicit the input of the wider community.

 - Participants in discussions that show promise of inter-institutional convergence on common models or methods should document the shared needs and requirements in a Google document, resulting in a common understanding of:

 - The overall domain into which the work will fall